 She never felt her stories were “good enough” to be published.
 At the persistent urging of her late husband, she finally agreed to seriously edit and revise one of them and take the plunge.
 Although accepted for publication, the book never made it all the way to print.
 However, she had the courage to pursue her dream of becoming a published author.

-Donovan currently lives in Upstate New York and is a member of Authors Guild, SCBWI, Women’s National Book Association, and The Historical Novel Society.
+Donovan currently lives in Brooklyn, New York and is a member of Authors Guild, SCBWI, Women’s National Book Association, and The Historical Novel Society.

 What's being said about PROMISES.
 (Read the first chapter by clicking on the link on the right hand side of this page.)